Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Magazine Capacity

-Revolvers chambered for .357 Magnum are usually limited to five or six rounds.
+Obviously, revolvers don't have "magazine capacity."
+They have cylinders with chamnbers.
+Revolvers chambered for .357 Magnum are usually limited to five or six chambers.

 Cost and Availability

-Like with .38 Special, your handgun options for .357 Magnum are limited to revolvers.
+As with .38 Special, your handgun options for .357 Magnum are mostly limited to revolvers.
+You could theoretically carry a semi-automatic like the Desert Eagle, though these are widely viewed as impractical for defense.

 .357 Magnum ammo runs on the pricey side, so you may want to buy your rounds in bulk.

-If you want to practice on the cheap, .357 Magnum wheel guns can also safely shoot less expensive .38 Special loads.
+If you want to practice on the cheap, .357 Magnum wheel guns can also safely fire lcheaper .38 Special loads.
 However, the reverse is NOT true.
-You can not safely shoot .357 Magnum cartridges in a .38 Special revolver.
+You can not safely fire .357 Magnum ammo in a .38 Special revolver.

 .40 Smith & Wesson

-The .40 S&W was the result, and it caught on quickly with both law enforcement and civilian shooters.
-While this cartridge was insanely popular for several decades, it is slowly beginning to fall out of favor.
+The .40 S&W caught on quickly with both law enforcement and civilian shooters.
+While this cartridge was insanely popular for several decades, it now appears to be gradually falling out of favor.
 As the performance of the 9mm Luger has improved with better bullet technology, more and more shooters are moving from .40 S&W to the smaller 9mm.

 Energy and Penetration

-While the in-flight ballistics of the 9mm and .40 S&W are incredibly similar, once the bullets strike the target, those similarities disappear.
+While the in-flight ballistics of the 9mm and .40 S&W are extremely similar, they begin behaving very differently on impact.
 The .40 S&W hits with far more energy.
-That energy also drives bullets deeper into soft tissue, producing larger more devastating wound channels.
+That energy drives the bullet deeper into soft tissue, producing a larger and more injurious wound channel as a result.

 Recoil

 The numbers definitely support that claim.
-A 2 ½-pound .45 ACP pistol shooting 185-grain hollow points produces 6.8 foot-pounds of recoil energy, which is significantly less than the 10.6 foot-pounds of kick from a .40 S&W.
+A 2.5-pound .45 ACP pistol firing a 185 grain hollow point produces 6.8 foot-pounds of recoil energy: significantly less than the 10.6 foot-pounds of recoil from a .40 S&W.

 Even in full-size pistols, the .40 S&W’s recoil can be pretty snappy.
-It also has pretty significant muzzle rise, which can make getting back on target and making fast, accurate follow-up shots tricky.
+It also has significant muzzle rise, which can make getting back on target and making fast, accurate follow-up shots trickier.

 Concealment

-Bigger cartridges usually mean bigger handguns, and bigger handguns are logically more difficult to conceal.
-However, the .40 S&W gets you closer to big bore power without having to tote around a monstrous sidearm.
+Bigger cartridges usually mean bigger handguns, and bigger handguns are more difficult to conceal.
+However, the .40 S&W gets you closer to big bore power without having to tote around a hulking buzzer.

 Magazine Capacity